Zvezda M503

-The Zvezda M503 (built at AO Zvezda at St Petersburg) is a maritime 7 bank, 42 cylinder diesel radial engine built in the 1970s by the Soviet Union.
-Its primary use was in Soviet missile boats that used three of these engines.
+The Zvezda M503 (built at AO Zvezda at St Petersburg) is a maritime 7 bank, 42-cylinder diesel inline radial engine built in the 1970s by the Soviet Union.
+Its primary use was in Soviet missile boats that used three of these engines and is in Russian e.g. Karakurt-class corvette.

-This engine may have had other applications, but due to its extreme weight (5400 kg), it would have been limited to ground or naval applications.
+This engine may have had other applications, but due to its extreme weight (5400 kg), it would have been limited to ground or naval use.

-A German tractor pulling team designed a vehicle, named "Dragon Fire", around a methanol-fueled version of this engine; this modified engine is said to weigh 3200 kg including the gearbox, for use in the 4.5 ton tractor pulling class, making 8000 hp at 2,500 rpm.
+A German tractor pulling team designed a vehicle, named "Dragon Fire", around a methanol-fueled version of this engine; this modified engine is said to weigh 3200 kg including the gearbox, for use in the 4.5 ton tractor pulling class, making 8160 PS (6 MW) at 2,500 rpm.